-He was able to make significant improvements on the performance of his telescope reaching magnifications of around 20 times.
-Pleased with his creation he subsequently presented it to the Venetian Senate who rewarded him as a lecturer at the University of Padua for life.
+Nonetheless, he was able to make significant improvements on the performance of his telescope, reaching magnifications of around 20 times.
+Pleased with his creation, he subsequently presented it to the Venetian Senate, who rewarded him by making him a lecturer at the University of Padua for life.

 As impressive as this was, he went further, as history attests.
 Galileo would be the first recorded person to point his telescope skyward.
 With his telescope, he was able to make out the cratered surfaces of the moon, drew the moon's phases in detail, and even described the Milky Way.

-His observations also led him to discover the rings of Saturn, sunspots and Jupiter's moons, as well as a glimpse of diffuse light arching across the sky which would later be known as the Milky Way.
-Galileo would quickly become convinced that Copernicus's Heliocentric model was absolutely correct - a position that would ultimately see him put under house arrest by the Catholic Inquisition until his death in 1642.
+His observations also led him to discover the rings of Saturn, sunspots, and four of Jupiter's moons, as well as a glimpse of diffuse light arching across the sky which would later be known as the Milky Way.
+Galileo would quickly become convinced that Copernicus's Heliocentric model was absolutely correct — a position that would ultimately see him put under house arrest by the Catholic Inquisition until his death in 1642.

 3. The Keplerian telescope was devised in 1611

 After the groundbreaking work of Hans Lippershey and Galileo Galilei, other scientists around Europe began to design and build their own telescopes.
 Chief amongst the early pioneers was the one and only Johannes Kepler.

-Kepler made detailed studies of telescopic optics and devised his own apparatus with two convex lenses - the famous Keplerian Telescope.
-He built it in 1611 and it greatly improved the device's magnification but rendered the observed image upside down.
+Kepler made detailed studies of telescopic optics and devised his own apparatus with two convex lenses — the famous Keplerian Telescope.
+He built one in 1611 and while the design greatly improved the device's magnification, it also rendered the observed image upside down.

 Apart from his significant contributions to astronomy, he was instrumental in the field of optics in general.
 His groundbreaking manuscript Astronomia Pars Optica would earn him the title of the 'Founder of Modern Optics'.

-This book contained his observations and rationalization about many aspects of optics including the use of pinhole cameras to take pictures, explanations of the refraction in the eye and his understanding of the depth perception.
+This book contained his observations and rationalization about many aspects of optics, including the use of pinhole cameras to take pictures, explanations of the refraction in the eye, and his understanding of depth perception.